databricks/terraform-provider-databricks/docs/guides/unity-catalog.md

 The first step is to create the required AWS objects:

 - An S3 bucket, which is the default storage location for managed tables in Unity Catalog.
 Please use a dedicated bucket for each metastore.
 - An IAM policy that provides Unity Catalog permissions to access and manage data in the bucket.
-Note that `<KMS_KEY>` is *optional*.If encryption is enabled, provide the name of the KMS key that encrypts the S3 bucket contents. *If encryption is disabled, remove the entire KMS section of the IAM policy.*
+Note that `<KMS_KEY>` is *optional*.
+If encryption is enabled, provide the name of the KMS key that encrypts the S3 bucket contents. *If encryption is disabled, remove the entire KMS section of the IAM policy.*
 - An IAM role that is associated with the IAM policy and will be assumed by Unity Catalog.

 ```hcl